komomon/Komo/readme.md

         --url       one url
         --urls      an urls file
     webattack   only attack web from url or urls: pocscan, Weak password scanning, crawl urls to xray --url       one url
         --urls      an urls file
+    webattack1   only attack web from url or urls: Weak password scanning, crawl urls to xray --url       one url
+        --urls      an urls file
     webattack2  only poc scan from url or urls: pocscan, Weak password scanning